ranjitharajagopal/The-Sparks-Foundation/README.md

 Internship Type - Work from Home

-In this internship, we were provided a total of 6 Tasks and I was able to successfully complete all the 6 tasks within the given time-frame.
+In this internship, we were provided a total of 6 Tasks.